Confession time: I have a thing for glasses. 👓 🖤

 Two familiar rectangle faces are Gwyneth Paltrow and Olivia Wilde:

-Base your glasses choice on the first two steps (frame design as it relates to your facial features and personal coloring) and use your judgement to see how it flatters and balances your inherent face shape.
-Have fun experimenting and always invest in what makes YOU feel amazing!
+Base your glasses choice on the first two steps (frame design as it relates to your facial features and personal coloring), keep your signature style top of mind, and use your judgement to see how it flatters and balances your inherent face shape.
+Have fun experimenting and always invest in what makes YOU feel your most confident!

 Celebrity photo credits: WireImage